All Episodes

 That would tear our country apart.

-We are at the moment a leading member of the coalition of the willing.
+We are at the moment a leading member of the Coalition of the Willing.

 There are two separate groups that are being identified here.

-But that is actually what is kind of being pushed up By the United Kingdom rally.
+But that is actually what is kind of being pushed up by the United Kingdom rally.

-The old Britain before the Blairite project still exists to a certain degree in fact most of the country.
+The old Britain before the Blairite project still exists to a certain degree in most of the country.

-But the new Britain that he's thinking of, where oh, we've brought on all of these people against your will, and now they are as important.
+But the new Britain that he's thinking of, where, oh, we've brought on all of these people against your will.

 Absolutely.